Graduate Academic Policies

 Step 1 - Calculate total Grade Points (add up the Grade Points for all semesters)

-Step 2 - Divide the total Grade Points by the total number of credits attempted at Monroe College.
+Step 2 - Divide the total Grade Points by the total number of credits attempted at Monroe University.

 Notes: